In most cases, the problem is caused by connection issues, outdated credentials, or incorrect account settings.

 Check Your Internet Connection

-A weak or unstable connection can prevent Outlook from authenticating properly.
+A weak or unstable connection can prevent authentication.

 - Open a website to confirm connectivity